paulcoding810/blog/content/posts/host-your-saas-with-caddy/index.md

 ---
-date: '2024-09-18T23:17:41+07:00'
+date: "2024-09-18T23:17:41+07:00"
 draft: false
-title: 'Host Your SaaS with Caddy'
+title: "Host Your SaaS with Caddy"
-summary: 'A comprehensive guide to hosting your services securely using Caddy as a reverse proxy'
+summary: "A comprehensive guide to hosting your services securely using Caddy as a reverse proxy"
 categories:
   - DevOps
 tags:
   - caddy
   - docker
   - cloudflare
   - reverse-proxy
+  - dns
+  - self-hosted
 ---

 ## Table of Contents